aimms/documentation/guardserversession/install-gss-ui-request-manager.rst

 #.
 A scalar widget, named ``scalarGSSSessionSelection``, to make selections of the sessions shown.

 #.
-A download widget, named ``downloadGSSSessionLog``, permitting to download the AIMMS session log of that session (only avialable on AIMMS PRO on Prem).
+A download widget, named ``downloadGSSSessionLog``, permitting to download the AIMMS session log of that session (only available on AIMMS PRO on Prem).

 On the pane to the right, there is only a table widget, named ``tableGSSSelectedSessions``